dictcp/uplex-varnish-k8s-ingress/examples/acl/README.md

 executed in the order given in ``acl``, until one of them invokes the failure status, or all of them pass.

+See also the [authentication examples](/examples/authentication) for an example that combines IP whitelisting and Basic Authentication -- access is granted if either the client IP matches a whitelist, or credentials are provided via Basic Auth.

 ## Whitelist for all client requests

 The first example is a whitelist against the address ranges in private